P-R-O-T-I-K/EyesFollow/README.md

 # A fun way to pass your time playing with it.
-Made it as a funny experminet.. :smile:
+Made it as an entertaining purpose.. :smile: